Terrestrial Ecosystem Ecology Lab

 For more information on the work we do, feel free to browse around.
 If you have other questions, please don't hesitate to contact us!

-We are happy to welcome Dr. Fiona Soper and Ms. Alanna Shaw to our team.
+We welcome Dr. Fiona Soper and Ms. Alanna Shaw to our team.
 Fiona started a postdoc in August, and Alanna is working on her MS degree on P cycling in tropical soil.

 Lab Ph.D. candidate Megan Nasto was recently awarded an NSF-DDIG and a Smithsonian Tropical Research Institute Fellowship for her work on plant-soil-microbe interactions in tropical forests, and a Bright Memorial Scholarship from the University of Montana.
 Way to go, Megan!